 This luscious gluten-free fruit tart recipe with vanilla pastry cream filling is made with an easy press-in graham cracker crust.
-It's topped with fresh berries or fruit.
+It's topped with fresh seasonal berries or fruit.
 So pretty, so delicious and so easy to make with a gluten-free crust!

 - a showstopper dessert: It has beautiful bright colours and textures from fresh fruit, sweet pastry cream and a crisp and crunchy crust.

 - an easy press-in crust: No rolling or fussing with pastry, puff pastry or pie weights!
-Use gluten-free graham cracker crumbs to keep this recipe free of gluten.
+You won't even need gluten-free flour.
+Simply use store-bought gluten-free graham cracker crumbs to keep this recipe free of gluten.

-- make ahead: You can make both the crust and the vanilla pastry cream ahead of time.
+- make ahead: You can make both the crust and the vanilla pastry cream ahead of time, store them separately, then assemble the tart when you need it!

 🛒 Ingredients and substitutions

 You'll find a complete list of ingredients with amounts in the recipe card below.
 But before we get to the full recipe for this fruit tart, here are a few notes about some of the key ingredients.

 crust: I like to make this recipe with a gluten-free graham cracker crust, but a regular graham cracker crust will, of course, work equally as well.
-You could also use the shortbread crust recipe I use for my gluten-free Lemon Curd Tart with Berries.
+You could also use the reliable shortbread-like almond flour crust recipe I use for my Gluten-Free Lemon Curd Tart with Berries or this almond flour coconut crust in my Gluten-free Mango Tart recipe.

 filling: The filling is a vanilla pastry cream, made with milk (or unsweetened plant-based milk like oat milk, cashew or almond milk), egg yolks, vanilla extract and sugar, and it's thickened with cornstarch.

-topping: Use fresh berries or sliced fruit of your choice, brushed with thinned apricot preserves or jam as a glaze.
+topping: Use fresh berries or your favourite fruits, brushed with thinned apricot preserves or jam as a glaze.
 Try raspberries, blueberries, blackberries, strawberries, kiwi fruit, mango, pineapple, starfruit, peaches, nectarines or other fruit in season!

 Here's an overview of what you'll do to make this gluten-free fresh fruit tart recipe perfectly.
 You'll find complete instructions in the recipe card at the end of this post.